andrewflbarnes/pfm/README.md

 tooling like jenv which has prompt command interceptors.

 The intention is that all features of pfm sould work without this being necessary.

+### Syntax AKA what's with all the :;

+From here I shall refer to `:;` as CSC - colon semi-colon;

+Any line in a file which starts with a CSC is a marker line which will execute when a file itself is run, but allows us to exclude those lines when performing shell initialisation for function caching (as above).

+Shell initialisation works by sourcing in every file but avoiding execution of these lines by performing a simple inverse grep on CSC (among other things), preventing those lines from being executed as part of the sourcing.